The season for summer entertaining is here. Whatever the event, the possibility of you being asked to “bring a little something” is quite high.

 I know I have been guilty of being less than creative.
 I’ve been that guy with the bag of chips or tub of commercial potato salad.

 Paté is basically some sort of chopped liver.
-The most famous version of this is froi gras, chopped liver of a goose or duck.
+The most famous version of this is froi gras, the chopped liver of a goose or duck (pronounced fwah grah).
 But you can make your own simple paté right at home without the big expense.
 If you do it right, no one will know you didn’t spend big bucks for their enjoyment.

-To make an easy paté, start by letting 8 ounces of braunschweiger and an 8 ounce package of cream cheese or neufchatel (low fat cream cheese) sit out on the counter for about an hour to soften.
-Put the braunschweiger and cream cheese in a mixing bowl and add a tablespoon of minced onion or onion powder, 2 teaspoons of lemon juice and a teaspoon of Worcestershire sauce (low sodium if you can find it).
+Start by letting 8 ounces of braunschweiger and an 8-ounce package of cream cheese or Neufchatel (low-fat cream cheese) sit out on the counter for about an hour to soften.
+Put the braunschweiger and cream cheese in a mixing bowl and add a tablespoon of minced onion or onion powder, 2 teaspoons of lemon juice, and a teaspoon of Worcestershire sauce (low sodium if you can find it).
 You might also add a few grinds of pepper.
 Use white pepper if you have it.
-If you want to do something with a little kick, add a tablespoon of dijon or brown mustard or creamy horseradish sauce.
+If you want to have a little kick, add a tablespoon of dijon or brown mustard, or creamy horseradish sauce.
 Mix together until everything is evenly distributed.
 Cover with plastic wrap and put in the refrigerator for at least an hour to allow the flavors to mingle.

 You could even come up with your own combination to make a pate that’s a little different.
 Only you have to know you made this for just a few dollars.
 And when people ask you where you found this wonderful paté, tell them you made it yourself, in The Bachelor’s Kitchen.